momentum.sh

 When contributing to momentum, ensure that:

-1. You have looked at open issues to see if there's something you can do for us.
+1. You have looked at to see if there's something you can do for us.

-2. If there is a major feature you would like to work on that is not present on the issues page, before implementation open an issue and discuss it with the core team.
+2. If there is a major feature you would like to work on that is not present on the issues page, before implementation and discuss it with the core team.

 3. Aim for 100% test coverage when contributing new features.
 Tests help verify your code and protect against future changes.